Taking Stock of Your Mental Health in the Workplace | FSA Store

 Taking stock of your mental health in the workplace

-• Extreme mood changes, like feelings of euphoria then prolonged feelings of irritability or anger
+• Extreme mood changes, like feelings of euphoria followed by prolonged feelings of irritability or anger

 • Drastic changes in eating habits